 As shown in the right half of Figure 3, cropping directly discards the padded samples in recPERP to obtain recERP.

-Cubemap projection format (CMP)
+Cubemap projection format (CMP) and hemisphere cubemap projection (HCMP)

 The CMP projection has 6 square faces in total, labelled as PX, PY, PZ, NX, NY, NZ (with “P” standing for “positive” and “N” standing for “negative”), in Figure 4.